pkumarth/interview/DE Interview.md

 Q. What do you do on daily basis in ur project?
 Q. Why you want to join this company(ex google )
 Q. Explain ur project architecture -(S3 bucket ->data brick->Apache Spark ->S3 )
-Q. What is the volume of data you have  worked on?
+Q. What is the volume of data you have have worked on?
 Q. What is data volume in your day to day pipeline and how to resolve scalability challenges i.e day by day data volume increases incrementally?
 Ans: size of data ,source of data, pipeline how it is architected, quality of data and pipeline issue resolution , spark handling the data , version ,schema evolution etc, scalability of data handling => in config file we keep optimal size of driver and executor memory
 Q. How do you optimize a data pipeline for better performance and scalability?